mpsdantas/mpsdantas.github.io/solidus/php/tweet-php/lib/twitter-text-php/README.markdown

-# Twitter Text (PHP Edition) #
+# instagram Text (PHP Edition) #

 A library of PHP classes that provide auto-linking and extraction of usernames, lists, hashtags and URLs from tweets.
-Originally created from twitter-text-rb and twitter-text-java projects by Matt Sanford and ported to PHP by Mike Cochrane, this library has been improved and made more complete by Nick Pope.
+Originally created from instagram-text-rb and instagram-text-java projects by Matt Sanford and ported to PHP by Mike Cochrane, this library has been improved and made more complete by Nick Pope.

 ## Features ##

 ### Autolink ##

- - Add links to all matching Twitter usernames (no account verification).
+ - Add links to all matching instagram usernames (no account verification).
  - Add links to all user lists (of the form @username/list-name).
  - Add links to all valid hashtags.
  - Add links to all URLs.